Alloy Artifacts

 301 Brake Spoons

-The next figures show examples of the Herbrand 301 brake adjusting spoon.
+The next figures show two generations of the Herbrand 301 brake adjusting spoon.

 [Herbrand 301 Brake Spoon]